-PID elected to apply an adjustment to 2020 GPCD to account for significant increase in water used by PID operations for flushing activities.
+PID elected to apply two adjustments to its 2020 GPCD calculation.
+The first adjustment to 2020 GPCD to account for significant increase in water used by PID operations for flushing activities.
 As stated previously, the Camp Fire resulted in hundreds of main breaks, damage to service laterals, and a system wide water quality advisory.
 Since the Fire, PID has continued to flush water from the system at a much higher rate than was previously required to support recovery efforts.
 Operations which require flushing and which have become routine since the Camp Fire are as follows: